masaun/ZK-references/README.md

 # ZK-references

+## Overview
-The list of ZK related references (i.e. ZK projects, repos, docs, etc)
+- This is the list of ZK related references (i.e. ZK projects, repos, docs, etc) for just my memo.
+- I'm going to keep updating this list.